The Hollowed Saints that followed the General and his team of elite soldiers soared far ahead, gliding above the clouds.

 Or so they believed.

-Warrant Officer Theo Marn gripped the wheel tight, eyes narrowing as the town rose into view beyond the hills.
+Warrant Officer Theo Marn gripped the wheel tightly, knuckles whitening beneath fingerless gloves as the town crested into view beyond the hills.
+Rows of houses sat untouched beneath the noon sun—too still, too orderly.
+His eyes narrowed.

-On the roof, Sergeant Mira Lockwood manned the mounted gun, her gloved hands steady.
-She scanned the still streets through her scope, a chill crawling down her spine.
+On the roof, Sergeant Mira Lockwood manned the mounted gun, boots locked into place, her gloved hands steady on the controls.
+She swept the streets through her scope, slow and methodical.
+No movement.
+No heat signatures.
+No life.
+A chill crawled down her spine despite the heat.

 "We've reached the town," she said into comms.
 "But something's off."

-Private Ezra Cole leaned between the front seats, peering through the windshield.
-"Last time we passed through, the locals barely gave us a second glance.
+Private Ezra Cole leaned forward between the front seats.
+The town passed by in silent frames—hanging signs swaying faintly in the breeze.
+"Last time we passed through," he said quietly, "the locals barely gave us a second glance.
 Like we didn't exist."

 "Shit!"